-In addition, the revealing of the old ledger stones and the opening out of the nave space will allow the Abbey to be appreciated as it was in Georgian times and for aspects of its architecture to be better revealed (for example the grand 16th century pillars).
-Whilst we acknowledge the importance of Gilbert Scott’s work, much of it does still survive within the Abbey and is therefore legible as an important historical layer, but in our view the building’s significance encompasses its whole historical story and its potential to adapt to the needs of a 21st century society.
+In addition, the revealing of the old ledger stones and the opening out of the nave space would allow the Abbey to be appreciated as it was in Georgian times and for aspects of its architecture to be better revealed (for example the grand 16th century pillars).
+Whilst we acknowledged the importance of Gilbert Scott’s work, much of it does still survive within the Abbey and is therefore legible as an important historical layer.
+In our view, view the building’s significance encompasses its whole historical story and its potential to adapt to the needs of a 21st century society.

-A full record of the Trust’s consultation with the Abbey Footprint team can be read here.
+A full record of BPT’s consultation with the Abbey Footprint team can be read here.